Saadkhan0105/SigmaWebDev_ReactJS/README.md

 ```

 ## 2. useEffect:
--useEffect is a React Hook that lets you synchronize a component with an external system.
+-useEffect is a React Hook that allows you to perform side effects in function components.
+It runs after the component renders and can be used for tasks like:

+✅ Fetching data from an API
+✅ Updating the DOM
+✅ Setting up event listeners
+✅ Managing timers or intervals
 - Call useEffect at the top level of your component to declare an Effect:
 ```
 function Example() {